 cli has a number of functions to color and style text at the command line.
-These all use the crayon package under the hood, but provide a slightly simpler interface.
+They provide a mode modern interface than the crayon package.

 bg_black(...) bg_blue(...) bg_cyan(...) bg_green(...) bg_magenta(...) bg_red(...) bg_white(...) bg_yellow(...) col_black(...) col_blue(...) col_cyan(...) col_green(...) col_magenta(...) col_red(...) col_white(...) col_yellow(...) col_grey(...) col_silver(...) style_dim(...) style_blurred(...) style_bold(...) style_hidden(...) style_inverse(...) style_italic(...) style_reset(...) style_strikethrough(...) style_underline(...)